Quick Start

 Prerequisites

-To use Scope, you need a GitHub or GitLab account with at least one repository.
+To use Scope, you need a codebase — either a GitHub repository or local files.
 Scope works with any language and framework — Ruby, Python, TypeScript, Go, Rust, and more.

 1. Create your account